cotes2020/jekyll-theme-chirpy/_posts/2024-12-19-time-dilation.md

   alt: Time dilation on a moving train from the perspective of a stationary observer
 ---

 A derivation of time dilation from [Modern Physics 3rd Edition](https://www.cengage.com/c/modern-physics-3e-serway-moses-moyer/9780534493394/) Section 1.5.

-The setup is:
+## Experimental Setup
 - A moving observer on a train moving with speed $v$.
 - A stationary observer that is *not* on the train.
-- The moving observer sends a light beam to a mirror that is $d$ units away, and then the light beam returns to the moving observer.
+- The moving observer reflects a light beam off of a mirror moving with the train that is $d$ units away.
+- The stationary observer also observes the reflected light beam, but with the interaction of the train's velocity.

+> We will be using the two postulates of [special relativity](https://en.wikipedia.org/wiki/Special_relativity);
+> - laws of physics are invariant in all inertial frames of reference (principle of relativity).
+> - all observers see light travel at the same speed, $c$.
+{:.prompt-tip}

+Although the light beam's origin will be the same for both observers, due to the principle of relativity, we can "shift" the stationary observers origin to form a right triangle (which is helpful for the math).

+## Solution
 Our goal will be to relate a change in time as measured in $\Delta t$ to the change in time as observed on the moving train $\Delta t'$.
 First, we can compute $\Delta t'$ using $v = \Delta x / \Delta t$:

 $$